bahmutov/cypress-workshop-basics/README.md

 [Vue.js](https://vuejs.org/) + [Vuex](https://vuex.vuejs.org/) + REST server application that we are going to test is in the folder `todomvc`.
 This application and its full testing is described in [this blog post](https://www.cypress.io/blog/2017/11/28/testing-vue-web-application-with-vuex-data-store-and-rest-backend/).
 The application should run fine without network access.

+If you are looking for the application by itself, check out [bahmutov/testing-app-example](https://github.com/bahmutov/testing-app-example).

 ## Slides

 The slides are deployed to GitHub Pages and can be seen at [https://glebbahmutov.com/cypress-workshop-basics/](https://glebbahmutov.com/cypress-workshop-basics/).